 By default, the test will start on the current page, all visitors included, and the traffic will be distributed equally between your variation and the original page.

 To change the traffic allocation, click and drag the slider of a variation by holding the click, or directly enter the percentage by clicking on the number displayed on the right of the slider.
 Any unassigned percentage of your traffic will automatically be considered as “Traffic excluded.”

 During the second step of the finalization, you need to define the targeting.
 Choose who among your visitors will be exposed to the test.
 By default, all visitors who visit the page on which you created your test are exposed.

 You can target by web page or segment.
 If you choose a segment targeting, select an existing segment or create a new one.
 If you choose to create a new one, the creation pop-in enables you to select the targeting conditions that will make up your segment.

 To learn more about targeting, you can read our article “Managing targeting segments”.

 Tracking and goals

 To analyse your A/B tests, several reporting tools are available.
 Kameleoon can be integrated with all major web analytics solutions (Google Analytics, AT Internet, Webtrends, Adobe Analytics (Omniture), Eulerian, etc.).

-If your reporting tool is not on the list, please read our article Reporting tools and goals to add a new web analytics solution.
+In the “Other tracking tools” tab, if your reporting tool is not on the list, please read our article Reporting tools and goals to add a new web analytics solution.